Bankruptcy

 Chapter 7 Bankruptcy

 Clients who may be able to qualify for a Chapter 7 bankruptcy include individuals, corporations, partnerships and other business entities.
 While a Chapter 7 bankruptcy cannot eliminate all forms of debt, most debts can be discharged.
-Examples of debt that can be wiped out with our assistance in a Chapter 7 bankruptcy include:
+Examples of debt that can be wiped out include:

 Do note that your property could be subjected to liens and mortgages under Chapter 7, depending on the facts and circumstances involved.
-As such, it is important to discuss your case with us to determine whether Chapter 7 or filing through another chapter of the Bankruptcy Code is right for you.
+It is important to discuss your case with us to determine whether Chapter 7 is right for you.

 Chapter 13 Bankruptcy

 Any individual — including anyone who is self-employed or who operates an unincorporated business — may file for Chapter 13 bankruptcy if certain financial conditions are met.
-Namely, you are eligible to file for Chapter 13 relief if unsecured debts are less than $394,725 and secured debts are less than $1,184,200.
-These amounts can be periodically adjusted to reflect the latest changes in the consumer price index, so we will make sure to inform you of the latest information and your Chapter 13 filing options.
+You are eligible if unsecured debts are less than $394,725 and secured debts are less than $1,184,200.

-If you are eligible to file for Chapter 13, this form of bankruptcy effectively restructures your debt into an affordable payment plan.
-The payment plan will be based on your individual income, and you will be able to keep important assets such as your home or commercial buildings.
-Typically, this form of bankruptcy will put you on a payment plan that discharges your debts within three to five years.
+If you are eligible, Chapter 13 effectively restructures your debt into an affordable payment plan based on your individual income, allowing you to keep important assets such as your home.
+Typically, this form of bankruptcy discharges your debts within three to five years — making it the best option for those with steady income who wish to avoid foreclosure.

 Chapter 11 Bankruptcy